IBC-Media/learn-web3-dapp/README.md

 # 👋🏼 What is `learn-web3-dapp`?

-We made this decentralized application (dApp) to help developers learn about Web 3 protocols.
+We made this decentralized application (dApp) to help developers learn about Web3 protocols.

 It's a Next.js app that uses React, TypeScript and various smart contract languages (mostly Solidity and Rust).